In This Article:

 - Epidemiological studies to assess the factors that most likely lead to musculoskeletal injuries (risk factors), and

 - Observational studies which have investigated how the cartilage, ligaments, tendons and bones structures in limbs respond to physical training.
-Does the training method matter?
+Does the racehorse trainer and their training method matter?

 Epidemiological investigations has been on the following questions: